 Individual fish caught of any species were measured its length.
-SBT in good condition were tagged with an archival tag (Lotek Inc., LAT2810L) and one CCSBT conventional tag following the CCSBT tagging procedure.
+SBT in good condition were tagged with an archival tag (Lotek Inc., LAT2810L) and released without conventional tags.
 Some other SBT individuals were weighed and taken biological samples (stomach contents, otoliths and muscle tissue).
-There were some SBT individuals only its length measured and released.
+There were some SBT individuals only its fork length measured and released.